At Chariot Energy, we get a lot of questions from curious energy

 Lighting

-A woman replaces an incandescent light bulb for an energy-efficient LED bulb
+A woman replaces an incandescent light bulb for an energy-efficient led bulb

 Goodbye incandescent bulbs.
 Say hello to the much more energy-efficient LED light bulbs!